-Some in the legal environment argue that laws that criminalize same sex relations and behaviours are in violation of our constitutions and must be repealed.
-Others argue that while the laws might be in violation of the constitutions, which are strong on a rights-based-approach, the constitutions contain a Savings Law Clause that retains certain laws from colonial period.
+Some in the legal environment argue that laws that criminalize same sex relations and behaviors are in violation of our constitutions and must be repealed.
+Others argue that while the laws might be in violation of the constitutions in Caribbean countries, which are strong on a rights-based-approach, the constitutions contain a Savings Law Clause that retains certain laws from colonial period.
 This was precisely the argument used in the courts in Trinidad and Tobago in the case of Surat v AG.
 This case is discussed later in Chapter Three and is an example where the court ruled that the saving law clause cannot preserve a law which clearly restricts the fundamental rights of a citizen.

-The dual conundrum of majority opinion and the faith-based foundations of Caribbean countries is how to make these realities compatible with the fact that Caribbean constitutions have created a community of rights for ALL CITIZENS.
-Indeed, the paradox is that our faith-based norms are in conflict with our rights-based democracies.
-Added to this conundrum is that public health principles and rules dictate that the laws prohibiting certain sexual orientation and sexual freedoms place large segments of populations in every country at risk of morbidity and mortality.
+The conundrum of placing the views of the majority and within the context of the strong faith-based foundations of Caribbean countries is how to bring into compatibility these realities with the fact that the Caribbean countries have constitutions that are basically Instruments of Rights that have created a Community of Rights for ALL CITIZENS.
+Indeed, the paradox is that our faith-based norms are in conflict with our Rights-Based Democracies.
+Added to this conundrum is that public health principles and public health rules dictate that the laws prohibiting certain sexual orientation and sexual freedoms place large segments of populations in every country at risk of morbidity and mortality.
 In this instance public health needs must be given prominence.